JaylyDev/jaylydev.github.io/posts/cinematic-editor.md

 <iframe width="930" height="523" src="https://www.youtube.com/embed/nHYLVo_IvKA" title="I Made An Editor For Minecraft Camera Command" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+> Download links for the add-on is located at the bottom of the page.

 The Cinematic Editor is a Minecraft editor extension that utilizing the `/camera` command for changing perspectives and designing cinematic scenes.
 The editor has the capability to control your camera perspective with Minecraft Bedrock Editor to allow players to make a Minecraft scene, without knowledge to use the `/camera` command.

 # Cinematic Editor Extension